politie/ngx-formkit/projects/formkit/README.md

 }
 ```

 The above example uses a shorthand to spread the object into the returned object.
 You can also use a different approach, as long as the key you want to transform returns either any value (including `null` or `''`) or `undefined`.
 If you return `undefined` for a key, the transform will be ignored, and the current value of the field will be untouched.
-In the example above, if the toggle is set to `false`, the `username` field value isn't touched.,
+In the example above, if the toggle is set to `false`, the `username` field value isn't touched.

 ## `FormComponent` properties